Bitcoin Verdict

 PowerAnyAlways-on device (Raspberry Pi uses ~5W)

 Cost estimate: A Raspberry Pi 4 (or 5) with a 1 TB SSD runs about $100-150.
-That is a dedicated Bitcoin node that draws less power than a light bulb and runs 24/7.
+For that, you get a dedicated Bitcoin node that hums along 24/7 and draws less power than a light bulb.
+Not a bad deal for something that checks the rules for you around the clock.

 Node Software Options